alljoyn/extras-webdocs/docs/learn/core/security2_0/hld.md

 security group memberships must have the membership certificate EKU.
 - Intermediate certificates must have zero, one or both identity and membership EKUs.
-- No EKU will be treated as any EKU, per RFC 5280.
+- In non-leaf certificates, no EKU will be treated as any EKU, per RFC 5280.
 EKU validation is transitive, meaning any certificate with no EKU will inherit those of its parent.
+As stated above, leaf certificates that do not have exactly one EKU are rejected.
 - Time of validity will only be evaluated if the peer has a time source.
 - The implementation will assume system time is trusted if available.
 - The AKI is validated to not be null.